ArturoDent/find-and-transform/README.md

   "command": "findInCurrentFile",

   "args": {
+    "description": "some string",      // for your information only, no function

     "find": "(trouble)",               // can be plain text, a regexp or a special variable "replace": "\\U$1",                // text, variables, conditionals, case modifiers, operations, etc.